 “I told him I pity whoever buys that piece of sh-,” she laughs.

-A former non-believer in ghosts, McCain discounted the rumors she heard from former caretakers until she saw the proof herself.
+A former non-believer in ghost stories, McCain discounted the rumors she heard from former caretakers until she saw the proof herself.

-The first group of paranormal investigators to tour the hotel was the Louisiana Ghost Investigators, who agreed to stay three nights to study the hotel as it underwent renovations to reopen.
+The first group of paranormal investigators to tour the haunted hotel was the Louisiana Ghost Investigators, who agreed to stay three nights to study the old hotel as it underwent renovations to reopen.

 They left after the first night.

-If staying the night gives you too much fright, McCain gives tours of the hotel where ghostly personalities are most active; we took her up on that offer.
+If staying the night in haunted places give you too much fright, McCain gives tours of the ott hotel where ghostly personalities are most active; we took her up on that offer.

 There’s Lucy, who was shot in one of the hotel rooms by her ex-husband.
 You can sleep in her room, but you may not be sleeping alone.